Siege of Ōtsu

 The siege of Ōtsu (大津城の戦い, Ōtsu-jō no tatakai) took place in 1600, concurrent with the battle of Sekigahara.
 Kyōgoku Takatsugu held Ōtsu castle for the Tokugawa, and commanded the garrison.

-Mōri Terumoto and Tachibana Muneshige laid siege.
+Mōri Terumoto, Tachibana Muneshige, and roughly 15,000 troops laid siege.
 The sides negotiated and Takatsugu surrendered.
 However, in the meantime Tokugawa Ieyasu had won the battle of Sekigahara, assuring his control of all Japan, and so the loss of Ōtsu was ultimately insignificant.

 Some records of the time indicate that the local inhabitants brought picnic boxes and gathered at Mii-dera on Mount Hiei to observe the battle.